junxit/us-congress-bills-111/metadata.md

 - 2010-03-11 — Placed on the Union Calendar, Calendar No. 251.
 - 2010-03-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-435.
 - 2010-03-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-435.
+- 2010-03-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-18 — Considered under suspension of the rules. (consideration: CR H1618-1619)
+- 2010-03-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2788.
+- 2010-03-18 — Ms. Bordallo moved to suspend the rules and pass the bill.
+- 2010-03-19 — Considered as unfinished business. (consideration: CR H1668-1669)
+- 2010-03-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 138). (text: CR 3/18/2010 H1618)
+- 2010-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 138).(text: CR 3/18/2010 H1618)